tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 # Enable debugging

-Check the openDesk [`debug.yaml.gotmpl`](../helmfile/environments/default/debug.yaml.gotmpl) and set for your deployment
+Check the openDesk [`debug.yaml.gotmpl`](../helmfile/environments/default/debug.yaml.gotmpl) and configure it for your deployment
 ```
 debug:
   enabled: true